-790 WEIGHT TRAINING AND CONDITIONING II.
+- 790 WEIGHT TRAINING AND CONDITIONING II.
 For students who wish to continue their program beyond the first course.

+One semester for grades 11 and 12.

+0.5 credit

-795 LIFETIME SPORTS.
+- LIFETIME SPORTS.
 This course exposes students to a variety of games and leisure activities that can be utilized to maintain fitness over one's lifetime.
 Examples of activities include: Ultimate Frisbee, Disc Golf, Racquetball Sports, Bocce, Group Games, etc.

+One semester for grades 11 and 12.

+0.5 credit